Where It All Goes Down

 The early entries of the diary, before Anne and her family enter into hiding, take place in Amsterdam, Holland.
 We don't learn much about the city or surroundings, only that the movement of Jews within the city is severely restricted due to the German occupation.
 For example, Jews aren't allowed to use public transportation and have a curfew of 8pm, after which they're not allowed outside of their homes.
 This brief view of Amsterdam helps us understand the forces that caused the Franks to enter into hiding.

 The majority of the diary’s events take place in the small rooms of the "Secret Annex," a portion of Mr. Frank and Mr. van Daan’s office hidden behind a bookcase.
-The living situation is cramped and confining for the eight inhabitants.
-Rarely are they able to open windows, their use of plumbing is restricted, and they can’t escape each other’s company.
+The four-room living situation is cramped and confining for the eight (!) inhabitants.
+Rarely are they able to open windows; their use of plumbing is restricted; and they can’t escape each other’s company.

 Despite the cramped quarters, the Secret Annex is comfortable enough for the inhabitants to forget that their lives are in constant and grave danger.
 As a result, they aren’t always cautious, occasionally put themselves at risk of being found out (which could mean death for them and their protectors), and also get petty and selfish.

 No shocker here: their living situation causes them all to live under constant stress, which often brings out their worst.
 Also, the complete lack of variety of company is a significant driver in pushing relationships together or apart.